top of page

 Provide work-based learning opportunities for HS students

-Increase funding to help enhance our programs
+Secure funding to enhance our programs

 Increase emotional self-regulation and mental health awareness